verus-lang/verus/source/docs/guide/src/reference-attributes.md

 This can have nontrivial implications for the TCB of a verified crate; see [here](./tcb.md).

+## `#[verifier::external_body]`

+Tells Verus to only consider the function definition but not the function body, trusting that it correctly satisfies its specification.

+This can have nontrivial implications for the TCB of a verified crate; see [here](./tcb.md).

 ## `#[verifier::inline]`

 The attribute `#[verifier::inline]` can be applied to any _spec-mode_ function to indicate